RajKumarMaharjan/yipl-frontend-challenge/README.md

 ## Catalog

 ## Project Overview
-This ia a web design project that utilizes Node.js for server-sides scripting, HTML for structuring web pages, Sass for styling, and JavaScript for interactivey.
+This ia a web design project that utilizes HTML for structuring web pages, Sass for styling, and JavaScript for interactivey.

 ## Table of Contents